Resources in this section include those relating to the administration of estates, grant of probate and drafting of wills.

 Information, guides and forms relating to the distribution of a deceased's CPF and estate monies by the Public Trustee.
 Published by the Public Trustee's Office.
 Various guides are available on this website, including brochures on:

-Information on the procedure for obtaining a Probate and Letters of Administration in the Family Justice Courts.
-Refer to the Probate and Administration Toolkit for simple, straightforward applications (2018)
+Information on the procedure for obtaining a Grant of Probate or Letters of Administration in the Family Justice Courts.

 When a Death Occurs: a Guide to Practical Matters